vihaan-goyal/PetLife/README.md

 ## Requirements

 - Java JDK 8 or higher
-- A Java IDE (recommended: IntelliJ, Eclipse, or VS Code)
+- A Java IDE (VS Code, IntelliJ, or Eclipse recommended)

 ---